The average Dane

-The average Dane has the surname Nielsen and is 42.0 years old.
-He or she sees a doctor or a dentist a little more than ten times a year.
+The average Dane has the surname Nielsen and is 42.2 years old.
+He or she sees a doctor or a dentist about eleven times a year.
 He or she drives a Volkswagen and usually spends his or her holidays in Spain.

 Him and her

 - Anne and Peter are the most common first names, while Nielsen is the most common last name.
-The most common full names are Henrik Nielsen and Kirsten Nielsen.
+The most common full names are Henrik Nielsen and Kirsten Jensen.

 - Marriages dissolved by divorce last for an average of 12.7 years.